super-linter/super-linter/docs/disabling-linters.md

 --------------------------------------------------------------------------------

 ## Shell
-**Shellcheck** is an opensource tool we use for linting and validation of shell scripting.
+**Shellcheck** is an opensource tool we use for linting and validation of the shell scripting language.
 - [Shellcheck](https://github.com/koalaman/shellcheck)

 ### Shellcheck Config file